ZitongLan/ZitongLan.github.io/_pages/about.md

   <div style="flex: 2; padding-left: 5px; padding-right: 20px;">
     <p>
       I am currently a third year Ph.D. student at <a href="https://www.seas.upenn.edu/">University of Pennsylvania</a>
-      and work with Mingmin Zhao.
+      and work with <a href="https://www.cis.upenn.edu/~mingminz/">Mingmin Zhao</a>.
 Currently I work on multimodal learning, especially focusing on audio/speech/acoustic.
 I have worked on audio generation, audio language model and acoustic field modeling.
 Feel free to drop me an email if you are interested in my research for collaborations!
       <br>
       <br>
       I graduated from <a href="https://www.seu.edu.cn/">Southeast University</a> with a bachelor degree in Electrical Engineering with honor.
-In the past, I am very fortunate to work with Prof. Tengxiang Zhang, Fusang Zhang, Jie Xiong and Yang Zhang.
+In the past, I am very fortunate to have worked with Prof. Tengxiang Zhang, Fusang Zhang, Jie Xiong and Yang Zhang.
     </p>
     <div class="link-container">